+Mode

-Mode a.
+a.
 Total b.
 Postal mail undeliverable c.
 Email undeliverable d.
-Other mode undeliverable B13.
-TOTAL ballots returned undeliverable: Ballots that were returned, regardless of the mode by which they were transmitted, and could not be delivered to the voter.
-B13 Comments: č.
+Other mode undeliverable

+a.
+Total

 UOCAVA Ballots Counted: Questions B14-B17

 B14-B17.
 Transmitted Ballots Counted: Postal Mail, Email, Other

 For these questions, we are interested in how many UOCAVA absentee ballots were counted for the November 2018 general election.
 For question B14, please report, out of all UOCAVA ballots returned by voters (as reported in B9a), the total number of ballots that were counted by your office for the 2018 general election.
 Please EXCLUDE Federal Write-In Absentee Ballots (FWAB) from your totals.
 You will report data on FWABs starting with question B23.